I always thought I’m a social person, but from these kinds of feedback, I started to think I might in fact, be an insensitive robot instead.

-We spent about 6 months trying to manage things.
+Our UX company spent about 6 months trying to manage things.
 Then I realized it would never get better, no matter how hard we tried.
 If something is not working it is just better to step forward.
 So, one day I told her that after a notice period she has to find a new job.
 She wasn’t surprised.
 She found another job and I know she is happier in her current position.

 It’s been two years now, but since then I have spent every Thursday lunch with one of my teammates.
 They call it “lunch with David”, and we announce who’s the next one on our Monday meeting.
 I usually ask the same basic questions at each lunch (How are you?
 What was good recently in work?
 What was bad?
 How would you like to improve yourself?
 How can we improve ourselves as a team?).
 Sometimes when it feels awkward, we just talk.